-The theoretical foundation of triangular B-splines lies in the multivariate B-spline, or simplex spline, introduced by [de Boor 1976].
+The theoretical foundation of triangular B-splines lies in the multivariate B-spline, or simplex spline, introduced by de Boor [2].
 It has received much attention since its inception.
-[Dahmen et al. 1992] propose triangular B-splines from the point of view of blossoming, which offers a general scheme for constructing a collection of multivariate B-splines (with n-1 continuous derivatives) whose linear span comprises all polynomials of degree at most n.
-[Fong and Seidel 1991] present the first prototype implementation of triangular B-splines and show several useful properties, such as affine invariance, convex hull, locality, and smoothness.
-[Greiner and Seidel 1994] show the practical feasibility of multivariate B-spline algorithms in graphics and shape design.
-[Pfeifle and Seidel 1995a] demonstrate the fitting of a triangular B-spline surface to scattered functional data through the use of least squares and optimization techniques.
-[Franssen et al. 2000] propose an efficient evaluation algorithm, which works for triangular B-spline surfaces of arbitrary degree.
-[Neamtu 2001] describes a new paradigm of bivariate simplex splines based on the higher degree Delaunay configurations.
+Dahmen et al. [3] propose triangular B-splines from the point of view of blossoming, which offers a general scheme for constructing a collection of multivariate B-splines (with n-1 continuous derivatives) whose linear span comprises all polynomials of degree at most n.
+Fong and Seidel [4] present the first prototype implementation of triangular B-splines and show several useful properties, such as affine invariance, convex hull, locality, and smoothness.
+Greiner and Seidel [5] show the practical feasibility of multivariate B-spline algorithms in graphics and shape design.
+Pfeifle and Seidel [6] demonstrate the fitting of a triangular B-spline surface to scattered functional data through the use of least squares and optimization techniques.
+Franssen et al. [7] propose an efficient evaluation algorithm, which works for triangular B-spline surfaces of arbitrary degree.
+Neamtu [8] describes a new paradigm of bivariate simplex splines based on the higher degree Delaunay configurations.
+He et al. [9] present an efficient method to fair triangular B-spline surfaces of arbitrary topology.